jules2689/trudeau/docs/2020-04-19/trudeau.md

 **Prime Minister Trudeau**:

-[speaking french].before we get started, I want to touch briefly on the unfolding events in Portapique, Nova Scotia.
+before we get started, I want to touch briefly on the unfolding events in Portapique, Nova Scotia.
 I know we've all been watching this on the news.
 My heart goes out to everyone affected in what is a terrible situation.
 I want to thank the police for their hard work and people for cooperating are authorities.